sasaki77/gfhttpva/README.md

 Example `table` reponse

-The table can be composed of any columns but each element name of `structure value` must be `columnX` or coincident with labels.
+The table can be composed of any columns but each element name of `structure value` must be `columnX` or consistent with labels.
 ```
 epics:nt/NTTable:1.0
     string[] labels [value,secondsPastEpoch,nanoseconds,status,severity]